roschmsi/tsjepa/README.md

 ## Training
 The `slurm/` folder contains scripts to train the models on a SLURM-compatible compute system.
 Check out `options.py` to gain an overview of the training parameters.

 To train a particular model, you have to provide the `--model_name` and define its configuration.
 Supervised models can be trained for two tasks: `classification` or `forecasting`.
 If you are interested in unsupervised models, you can pre-train them by selecting the task `pretraining`.
 Once you have a pre-trained model, you can fine-tune it for a supervised task.
-You need to load the pre-trained model with `--load_model` flag.
+Load the pre-trained model with the `--load_model` flag.

 To patch the time series input, please set the `--use_patch` flag and specify `--patch_len` and `--stride`.